ktago336/api-speed-test/README.md

-days_group is number of days to group birthdays (if days_group==7, means grouping birthdays for weeks, starting from most early day). number_of_gifts_per_days_group represents number of gifts available for each day group (if there are 7 bithdays at one week and number_of_gifts_per_days_group == 5 means there are not enough gifts for this week)
+days_group is number of days to group birthdays (if days_group==7, means grouping birthdays for weeks, starting from most early day). number_of_gifts_per_days_group represents number of gifts available for each day group (if there are 7 bithdays at one week and number_of_gifts_per_days_group == 5 means there are not enough gifts for this week) names field represents tracked names (so not only Bob and Alice are in game!)

 response structure must be<br><br>
 <pre>